beetbox/beets/docs/plugins/convert.rst

   defined in your config file.
   Default: ``no``.

-.. note:: **auto** and **auto_keep** are mutually exclusive.
-Use either one or the other but not both at the same time if you don't want your files to be converted twice on import.
+  .. note:: You probably want to use only one of the `auto` and `auto_keep`
+     options, not both.
+Enabling both will convert your files twice on import, which you probably don't want.

 - **tmpdir**: The directory where temporary files will be stored during import.
   Default: none (system default),